wavefrontHQ/docs/pages/doc/cardinality.md

 `cpu.usage.user 24 1529590428`

-In Wavefront, we enhance the data with tags, so that it has more context.
+In Wavefront, we enhance the data with tags and indexes, so that it has more context.
 For example,

 `cpu.usage.user 24 1529590428 source=mysystem service=auth env=prod`